+Once you’ve been learning a language for a while, you might hit into a brick wall known as the language-learning plateau.
 When you first start learning a language, everything is fantastic.
 You’re picking up new vocab, learning the tenses and comprehending a bunch of new stuff.
 You can finally understand what la vida loca is, and how you can live it.

 Don’t See It As A Plateau

-An important thing to know about the plateau is that, usually, it only seems like you’ve stopped learning.
+An important thing to know about the language-learning plateau is that, usually, it only seems like you’ve stopped learning.
 When you’re first learning a language, every word learned is a massive leap forward.
 A few minutes ago you didn’t speak a lick of a language, and now you can say hello and introduce yourself!

 Make Language Learning A Part Of Your Regular Schedule

-This is more of a general tip from the beginning, but making language learning a part of your daily routine can help you get past the plateau.
-If learning is just something you do whenever you have a spare moment, you might start finding less spare time when you hit an obstacle, and you’ll never even notice why you stopped.
-There is a reason why “grit” has become such an important concept in education.
-The ability to power through and keep learning is invaluable.
-Almost nobody was born better at learning languages than anyone else; the key is to just keep practicing.
+Making language learning a part of your daily routine can help you get past the language-learning plateau.
+If learning is just something you do whenever you have a spare moment, you might start finding less spare time when you hit an obstacle.
+You might make it a week of learning “cheat days” before you realize you’ve entirely stopped.

 Don’t Try To Do Everything In A Few Days

 When you take on a new language, it can be tempting to want to learn it all as fast as you can.
 Unfortunately, this is impossible.
 Your brain is just not built to do that.
-This can in part be explained by the spacing effect, which shows why it’s better, say, to practice a language for half an hour a day for six months than it is to practice a language for six hours a day for half a month.
+This can in part be explained by the spacing effect, which shows why it’s better to practice a language for half an hour a day for six months than it is to practice a language for six hours a day for half a month.

 Go Out To Eat To Celebrate Your Achievements

-Alright, this one is a bit self-indulgent, but rewarding yourself when you hit milestones can be a great motivational tool.
-There’s also some useful gift-giving advice in this tip, because you should know that it’s better to give a gift that is experiential, like a meal or a vacation.
-Whenever you’re stuck on a plateau, you can just think about how the next time you master a verb tense, you’ll have a delicious meal waiting for you.
+Not sure what to get yourself?
+There’s some useful gift-giving advice in this tip: it’s better to give a gift that is experiential, like a meal or a vacation.
+Whenever you’re stuck on a plateau, just think about how the next time you master a verb tense, you’ll have a delicious meal waiting for you.